Military railways: World War II

 A member of the Royal Australian Engineers bolting rails on a section of the railway line constructed in the Suez Canal zone, January 1942.

 German bombing of Polish railways contributed greatly to the swift success of the 1939 invasion of Poland.
 In turn, losses due to air attacks on Deutsche Reichsbahn in 1944 severely handicapped German logistics.

-Japan built several railways for military purposes, notably the Burma-Siam Railway, known as the Death Railway because of the number of Allied prisoners-of-war and Asian labourers who died to construct it.
+Japan built several railways for military purposes, notably the Burma-Siam Railway, known as the Death Railway because of the number of Allied prisoners-of-war and Asian labourers who died in constructing it.

-The existing Northeast Indian Railways were expanded by the Americans to supply China via the Ledo Road.
+Allied units expanded the existing Northeast Indian Railways to supply China via the Ledo Road.
 Railway lines were also constructed by the Allies in the Suez Canal area.